- Cantaloupe Melon Varieties | Comparison Chart (PDF)

 Here are some suggestions for establishing and building a loyal following for your melon crop.

 - Mixed displays of melons are colorful and draw attention at farmstands and farmers' markets.
 A great way to encourage customers to try new varieties and bring them back, if regulations permit sampling, is to offer customers a dish of fresh, fragrant chunks of melon on toothpicks.

 - Sliced melon plates are a highlight on seasonal menus, so offering several varieties to chefs and restaurateurs is another way to increase sales and generate loyalty.
 As part of the culinary cocktail trend, melons are also being used to adorn a profusion of drinks.
 And as part of the raw health food trend, melons are exquisite in smoothies and lassis.

 On the whole, growing your own melons is a worthwhile endeavor.
-There is a learning curve, but once you've mastered the fundamentals they can be a rewarding and profitable crop.
+There is a learning curve but once you've mastered the fundamentals, melons can be a rewarding and profitable crop.
 Best of all, you can choose the types and cultivars to grow: no more bland melons for you, your family, friends, or customers.
 With the right varieties and know-how — even if your summers are short and cool — you can produce melons with premium appearance, quality, and flavor.

 If you're thinking of including melons in your growing plans this year, give us a call and let us help.
 Below are some additional resources to get you started.